AzharAhmed-bot/Python-code-challenges/README.md

 decrypt("bsepoe10a13"); //should return: "Nice to meet you, fellow Agent!" decrypt("How are you still alive, 007??"); //should return "BANG!"
 ```

+## 12 Move Ten
+Move every letter in the provided string forward 10 letters through the alphabet.<br>
+If it goes past 'z', start again at 'a'.<br>

+Input will be a string with length > 0.<br>
 ## License
 This repository is licensed under the MIT License.